euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

    For various reasons, implementing CPython's C-API is not an easy task.
-   Just to name a few issues – it offers macros to access CPython internals, uses a global interpreter lock in contrast to Jython and lets extensions perform reference-counting-based garbage collection, which is incompatible to Java's gc-approach.
-For each of the arising issues, JyNI proposes a feasible solution; most remarkable it emulates CPython's reference counting garbage collection on top of Java's mark-and-sweep-based approach (taking care of adjacent concepts like finalizers and weak references and their interference with Jython).
-(Note that there are vague considerations around to switch to mark-and-sweep-based gc in a future CPython too.
+   Just to name a few issues – it offers macros to access CPython internals, uses a global interpreter lock in contrast to Jython and lets extensions perform reference-counting based garbage collection, which is incompatible to Java's gc-approach.
+For each of the arising issues, JyNI proposes a feasible solution; most remarkable it emulates CPython's reference counting garbage collection on top of Java's mark-and-sweep based approach (taking care of adjacent concepts like finalizers and weak references and their interference with Jython).
+(Note that there are vague considerations around to switch to mark-and-sweep based gc in a future CPython too.
 So this algorithm might one day be even relevant to CPython in terms of running legacy modules.)
-All this is designed to be binary compatible with existing extension-builds so that Jython can import the original C-extensions (i.e. the same .dll- or .so-file that CPython would use).
+All this is designed to be binary compatible with existing extension builds so that Jython can import the original C-extensions (i.e. the same .dll- or .so-file that CPython would use).